mcfwalker/qwkshot/docs/features/camera-animation/ARCHITECTURE.md

 ## Overview
 The Path-to-Path (p2p) pipeline is a sophisticated system that translates natural language instructions into dynamic camera paths within a Three.js scene.
 This document outlines the overall architecture and component interactions.

+> 🔄 For current implementation details and status, see [P2P Pipeline Overview v2](./P2P_OVERVIEW_v2.md)

 ## Pipeline Components

+### Component Implementation Status
+Current implementation status and detailed flow diagrams are maintained in P2P_OVERVIEW_v2.md.
+This document focuses on architectural principles, requirements, and guidelines.

 ### 1. Scene Analyzer
 - **Purpose**: Analyze and understand 3D scene structure and spatial relationships